Exclusive: Big Freedia Speaks On Odell Beckham Jr. Rumors & The Twerk Skills Of Megan Thee Stallion Vs. City Girls

 Were there any men you looked up to growing up who kind of helped you be more free or was it always just a culture thing?

 Definitely.
 I mean, all the guys who danced for DJ Jubilee, they would twerk.
 They would like really pop like girls and get on their heads and put their legs in the air.
 They took it to the next level.
-And I was like man if these boys can get out here and do it, everybody should feel okay.
-And the boys had many girlfriends they had all the h*s behind them (laughter).
+And I was like man, if these boys can get out here and do it, everybody should feel okay.
+And the boys had many girlfriends, they had all the h*s behind them (laughter).
 That’s who gave a lot of inspiration to a lot of us in New Orleans.

 Is there anyone currently who would go in your twerk hall of fame?